Flowpack/Flowpack.SeoRouting/README.md

 This package has 2 main features:

-- **trailingSlash**: ensure that all links ends with a trailing slash (e.g. `example.com/test/` instead of `example.com/test`)
+- **trailingSlash**: ensure that all rendered internal links in the frontend end with a trailing slash (e.g. `example. com/test/` instead of `example.com/test`) and all called URLs without trailing slash will be redirected to the same page with a trailing slash
 - **toLowerCase**: ensure that camelCase links gets redirected to lowercase (e.g. `example.com/lowercase` instead of `example.com/lowerCase`)

 You can de- and activate both of them.

-Another small feature is to restrict all _new_ neos pages to have a lowercased `uriPathSegment`.
+Another small feature is to restrict all _new_ Neos pages to have a lowercased `uriPathSegment`.
 This is done by extending the `NodeTypes.Document.yaml`.

 ## Installation